dapr/docs/daprdocs/content/en/operations/security/mtls.md

 #### Dapr-generated self-signed certificates

-1. Clear the existing Dapr Trust Bundle secret by saving the following YAML to a file (e.g. `clear-trust-bundle.yaml`) and applying this configuration.
+1. Clear the existing Dapr Trust Bundle secret by saving the following YAML to a file (e.g. `clear-trust-bundle.yaml`) and applying this secret.
 ```yaml
 apiVersion: v1
 kind: Secret